aws-samples/aws-hpc-recipes/recipes/pcs/cluster_dns/docs/security.md

 writes the record on the node's behalf.
 Nodes then hold only `lambda:InvokeFunction` on that one function.

+### Why this residual persists: nothing binds a name to an instance

+"Node" means two different things in this design, and no part of the system connects them:

+- A record's **name** is the Slurm node name, from `PCS_NODE_ID`.
+- **Liveness** is a property of an EC2 instance: its private addresses, filtered by the cluster tag.

+Reconcile can therefore answer "are the addresses in this record live?" but never "does a live node own this *name*?"
+Two residuals follow from that one gap, and they are usually described
+separately:

+- A node that overwrites a peer's record with its **own live address** survives reconcile, because the address really is live.
+Reconcile has no way to know the name belongs elsewhere.
+- A recycled private address leaves a stale name resolving to an unrelated live host, for the same reason.

+The durable fix is to give the system that binding: tag each instance with its Slurm node name, then have reconcile delete an owned name when no live instance carries it.
+This repository already ships a lifecycle action that applies such a tag, at `recipes/pcs-scripts/node_lifecycle_demo/assets/apply-node-name-tag-v1.0.0.sh`.
+That change is larger than this recipe attempts, and it is not implemented here.
+It is recorded because it is the actual root cause, and because a reader deciding how far to trust this pattern should know that the two residuals above are one problem rather than two.

 ## Assume every cluster user holds the grant

 An unprivileged job user on a node can read the instance role's credentials from the instance